zlsa/wasp-book/src/atmospheric-entry.md

 The ship bumps a bit as it touches down on the landing pad, and the engines are shut off instantly.
-The plasma thrusters fire once more, to stabilize the landing legs; and then all is silent except for the near-silent hum of a spaceship.
+The plasma thrusters fire once more, to stabilize the landing legs; and then all is calm except for the near-silent hum of a landed spaceship.

 Jase looks over at me as he removes his headphones.
 "We made it in one piece," he says.

-"That we did," I reply.
+"That we did," I reply as I go through the power-down checklist.

 "We had a mechanical failure which would probably have been fatal if I hadn't helped you," he adds.
 "I've kept quiet about what you've been